elasticio/elasticio.github.io/content/_components/jdbc/index.md

 3. The current implementation of the action ``Execute stored procedure`` doesn't support:
 * ResultSet MSSQL output.
 * Any array types parameters.
 * MySQL schemas dropdown list.
-(MySQL does not have schemas by definition)
+(MySQL does not have schemas by definition).

 4. Rebound mechanism only works for this SQL State:
  - ``MySQL``: 40001, XA102